coversb/OpenW5500/README.md

 * DHCP client
 * DNS client
 * FTP client
-* Easy to prot to any C based project
+* Easy to porting to any C based project

 ## Note:
 * SERVER_DOMAIN in main.c can be a IP address or a domain name